Darkside73/webpacked/README.md

 To deploy generated assets add `require "capistrano/webpacked"` to your `Capfile`.
 The `deploy:webpacked:build` task will run automaticaly as after `deploy:updated` hook.

-Also you need to set up the `:assets_roles` in `deploy.rb` so **webpacked** to run its tasks.
+Also you need add some code in to `deploy.rb`:

+  * set up the `:assets_roles` so **webpacked** could run its tasks
+  * define a hook when the task should be run: `after 'deploy:updated', 'deploy:webpacked:build'` or (if you use sprockets) `before 'deploy:compile_assets', 'deploy:webpacked:build'` are good variants

-What under hood?
+What under the hood?
 The task makes diff of files and folders (specified in `:webpacked_dependencies` option) in current release against previous release and decides whether to run production webpack build.
 If there is no diff then simply a manifest copied from previous release path.
 If some of dependencies were changed then production build starts *locally* and assets synchronized via `rsync` over SSH.

 NOTE: scince webpack build runs locally, you should pay an extra attention to your working copy condition: current branch, not published commits, not commited changes, etc.